-On August 11, 2014, Regeneron filed a notice of opposition against the Company's EP 2147594 patent (the "EP '594 patent"), entitled "Antibody Producing Non-Human Mammals," in the EPO.
+On August 11, 2014, Regeneron filed a notice of opposition against the Company's EP 2147594 (the "EP '594 patent"), entitled "Antibody Producing Non-Human Mammals," in the EPO.
 The notice asserted, as applicable, lack of novelty, lack of inventive step, and insufficiency.
 The Company's response to the oppositions was filed on April 2, 2015.
 Following an oral hearing before the Opposition Division of the EPO on October 28, 2016, the Opposition Division upheld the EP '594 Patent without amendments.
 Regeneron filed grounds of appeal on July 19, 2017, and the Company responded on November 30, 2017.

-On April 5, 2018, two notices of opposition against the Company's EP 2604625 patent (the "EP '625 patent"), entitled "Generation of Binding Molecules" were filed in the EPO by Regeneron and an unnamed third party.
+On April 5, 2018, Regeneron and an unnamed third party filed notices of opposition against the Company's EP 2604625 patent (the "EP '625 patent"), entitled "Generation of Binding Molecules," in the EPO.
 The notices asserted, as applicable, added subject matter, lack of novelty, lack of inventive step, and insufficiency.
 The Company intends to timely respond to these submissions with proceedings to be ongoing.